-Objective(s) for Goal 8: Demonstrate the ability to apply supervision models and practices with trainees.
+Objective(s) for goal 8: Demonstrate the ability to apply supervision models and practices with trainees.

-- Apply knowledge of supervision models and practices in direct practice with psychology trainees or other mental health professionals. - Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise - a.
-Identify and respond appropriately to ethical issues as they arise in clinical practice
+- 1. Apply knowledge of supervision models and practices in direct practice with psychology trainees or other mental health professionals. - 2.
+Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise - a.
+Identify and respond appropriately to ethical issues as they arise in clinical practice - b.

-- b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
-Engage in self-care and appropriate coping skills in regard to stressors - Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their clients - a.
+Engage in self-care and appropriate coping skills in regard to stressors - 3.
+Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their clients - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
 Engage in self-care and appropriate coping skills in regard to stressors - 4.
 Provides effective supervised supervision, including direct or simulated practice, to less advanced students, peers, or other service providers in typical cases appropriate to the service setting - a.
 Interact with colleagues and supervisors in a professional and appropriate manner - b.
 Document clinical contacts timely, accurately, and thoroughly - 5.
 Independently seeks supervision when needed - a.
 Engage in self-care and appropriate coping skills in regard to stressors - b.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - 6.
-Demonstrates cultural humility in actions and interactions
+Demonstrates cultural humility in actions and interactions - 7.
+Discusses cultural considerations related to all aspects of roles and responsibilities as an intern within supervision.

-Consultation and Interprofessional / Interdisciplinary Skills
+Consultation and Interprofessional/Interdisciplinary Skills